phiresky/procedural-cities/ausarbeitung.md

 ## Notable documents

-The first popular paper about procedural city modeling is [@cities2001] (2001), which contains a general approach to modeling of the street network and building architecture and is cited in nearly every subsequent document.
-It is also the basis for CityEngine [@cityengine], a professional software application for semi-automated city modeling. [@wonka_instant_2003] (2003) is the first to describe architecture modeling more precicely.
+The first popular paper about procedural city modeling is from @cities2001, which contains a general approach to modeling of the street network and building architecture and is cited in nearly every subsequent document.
+It is also the basis for @cityengine, a professional software application for semi-automated city modeling. @wonka_instant_2003 are the first to describe architecture modeling more precisely.
-[@weber_interactive_2009] is the only paper using a complicated time based simulation, the others use recursive algorithms or grammars.
+@weber_interactive_2009 is the only paper using a complicated time based simulation, the others use recursive algorithms or grammars.
-[@vanegas_modelling_2010] and [@kelly_survey_2006] give an extensive overview over a lot of the other papers. [@pixelcity] is a detailed article describing an implementation in OpenGL.
+@vanegas_modelling_2010 and @kelly_survey_2006 give an extensive overview over a lot of the other papers. @pixelcity is a detailed article describing an implementation in OpenGL.

 ## General concepts and methods